neefrehman/blazy/README.md

 #### Changes
 * No IE7 support
 * Only lazily loads images and a few other important things, no success or error handling, no breakpoints, no containers
-* Removed options can be seen below, options with defaults have been replaced by their defaults throughout the package (details on options can be found [here](http://dinbror.dk/blog/blazy/)
+* Removed options can be seen below, options with defaults have been replaced by their defaults throughout the package (details on options can be found [here](http://dinbror.dk/blog/blazy/))
-* 6.84KB down from 14.1, and 2.3KB down from 5.1 when minified, and 1.1KB down from 1.4 when gzipped
+* 6.84KB down from 14.1, and, and 1.1KB down from 1.4 when minified and gzipped
 * No support for ```<picture>``` or ```<video>``` tags, unity games, iframes, etc.

 #### Removed options